 Frequently Asked Questions

-• We only need one measurement.
+We only need one measurement.
 Open your Bible and measure length wise from the top of your Bible’s page, to the bottom of your page (Not the Bible’s cover.)
 The length of Bible’s text block is all we need.
 That measurement will determine if your Bible is a small, medium, large, or extra large Bible for pricing.

-• We currently have a five (5) month wait time once you’re listed in our rebinding queue.
+We currently have a eight (8) month wait time once you’re listed in our rebinding queue.
 The wait list allows you to keep and use your Bible until we are actually ready to rebind your Bible.
 We now provide a Rebind Scheduling Calendar (at the bottom of this page) that allows you to sign up for a specific date to send us your Bible.
 The Calendar shows you the available shipping dates, listed in Bold.
 We typically turn around your Bible in two weeks after receiving your Bible.
 You can use this calendar to select a time frame convenient for you.
 No more worrying about your Bible being rebound and arriving in a week you won’t be home.
 You may want the earliest available date, or you may want to wait and signup for a later date in the year.
 You can lock yourself in to a specific rebind period, then finish your design, submit your Quote Request, and approve the Estimate.
 (We still require an approved Estimate to order any materials we may need for your rebind, and before we’ll start the actual rebind.)

 Our Turnaround Time